jcornuz/akbl/README.md

 You can configure a few options in /etc/akbl.conf:
 - active hours
-- delay for switching off the backlight
+- delay for switching off the backlight after the last keypress

-The install.sh script installs the necessary files and service for AKBL
+The install.sh script installs the necessary files and enables the service for AKBL

 `main file: /usr/local/bin/akbl.sh `